octobercms/docs/backend-controllers-views-ajax.md

 You can set the title of the back-end page with the `$pageTitle` property of the controller class (note that the form and list behaviors can do it for you):

     $this->pageTitle = 'Blog categories';

-<a name="settings-context" class="anchor" href="#settings-context"></a>
-## Setting the settings context

-Back-end settings pages should set the settings context.
-It's required in order to mark the current settings link in the System page sidebar as active.
-Use the `System\Classes\SettingsManager` class to set the settings context.
-Usually it could be done in the controller constructor:

-    public function __construct()
-    {
-        parent::__construct();

-        ...

-        SettingsManager::setContext('October.Backend', 'editor');
-    }

-The first argument of the `setContext()` method is the settings item owner in the following format: **author:plugin**.
-The second argument is the setting name, the same as you provided in the [back-end settings registration code](../plugin/registration#backend-settings).

 <a name="ajax" class="anchor" href="#ajax"></a>
 ## Back-end AJAX framework